 Technology in the 20th century advanced so rapidly, first with the invention of distributable electricity, airplanes paving the way for more inventions and the expansion of man’s thinking to the possibility of technology and science.
 Modern trains, steel ships, and better health care.
 At no point in history has it been better to be a human because of this advancement, but sadly it makes armed conflicts more ferocious and deadly.

 All this technology combined makes for improved standard of living, there is also a shift in culture.
-In the past most people worked and lived off their farms but today farming is practised on an industrial scale, and a lot of people that would have been farmers are migrating to the city to look for work in factories and many other endeavours.
+In the past most people worked and lived off their farms but today farming is practised on an industrial scale, and a lot of people who would have been farmers migrate to the city to look for work in factories..

 The most notable improvement in technology of the 21st century is the rapid advancement in computer, fuelled by the invention of transistors, thus making computing devises smaller and powerful.
-This lead to the rise of the portable computing devices like laptops and Smartphone, and the spreading of the internet, that is underpinned by massive data centres around the world.
+This lead to the rise of the portable computing devices like laptops and smartphones, and the internet, that is underpinned by massive data centres around the world.

 Technology and Business

 The internet has changed the way business is done, it has brought in new players in most industries, and killed off old ones that failed to adapt or adapted slowly.
-With your internet connection you can work from anywhere in the world, communicate with people half way across the world without having to set up expensive infrastructures.
+With your internet connection you can work from anywhere in the world, communicate with people half way across the world without having to set up expensive infrastructure.

 In the past, modern technology was not common place in businesses beyond the accounting department and other departments that require computation for huge data.
 Fast forward to today, security of data of all kinds is part of business strategy, and not just in technology companies, but also companies in different fields.